 Doing a repetitive, rhythmic activity while immersed in water can be meditative for many people.
 In fact, some call it mindful swimming.

-According to an article published in the National Institutes of Health (NIH) News in Health, mindfulness practices like this can help people manage stress, cope with serious illness, and reduce anxiety and depression.
-People who practice mindfulness also report a stronger ability to relax, greater enthusiasm for life, and improved self-esteem.
+According to an article published in the National Institutes of Health (NIH) News in Health, mindfulness practices like this can help people manage stress, cope with serious illness and reduce anxiety and depression.
+People who practise mindfulness also report a stronger ability to relax, greater enthusiasm for life and improved self-esteem.

 3.It may help reduce body fat

-Regular swim workouts — when combined with a healthy diet — can help improve body composition (ratio of muscle to fat).
-It’s important to note, however, that vigorous swimming, in comparison to casual water workouts, generally provide the greatest benefit.
+Regular swimming workouts—when combined with a healthy diet—can help improve body composition (ratio of muscle to fat).
+It's important to note, however, that vigorous swimming, in comparison to casual water workouts, generally provide the greatest benefit.

 4.It's generally a safe, low-impact workout

 Many popular contact sports and individual athletic activities carry a certain risk of musculoskeletal injury from impact.
-This can include contact with pavement, other players, or equipment that can lead to bruises, bone fractures, and even more serious injuries.
+This can include contact with tarmac, other players or equipment that can lead to bruises, bone fractures and even more serious injuries.
 In this regard, swimming provides a safer environment to work out in.

-The likelihood of these types of injuries taking place during swimming is minimized because moving in water is considered a low-impact exercise, as it reduces the effect of body weight through buoyancy, per a 2015 review in the Journal of Exercise Rehabilitation.
+The likelihood of these types of injuries taking place during swimming is minimised because moving in water is considered a low-impact exercise, as it reduces the effect of body weight through buoyancy, according to a 2015 review in the Journal of Exercise Rehabilitation.